Apple overcomes iPhone slump with strong fiscal 4Q showing

 Part of that growth will likely come from a hotly anticipated video streaming service called Apple TV Plus.
 It’s scheduled to debut Friday to compete against industry pioneer Netflix and a slew of new entrants, including Disney Plus and HBO Max.

+“You can tell from the guidance we are bullish,” Apple CEO Tim Cook told analysts during a Wednesday conference call.

 Add it all up, and it becomes easier to see why the stock market’s sentiments about Apple have changed dramatically since the company warned earlier this year that iPhone sales were falling, especially in China.
-That flop coming out of last year’s holiday season made it clear that the iPhone was losing some of its luster, raising fears that Apple’s best days might be behind the company.
+That flop coming out of last year’s holiday season made it clear that the iPhone was losing some of its luster, raising fears that Apple might have its best days behind.

 Those worries hammered Apple’s stock, driving down the price to $142 in early January.

-But the stock has been setting new highs this month as investors began to realize Apple CEO Tim Cook had crafted an effective strategy to counteract the waning demand for new iPhones.
+But the stock has been setting new highs this month as investors began to realize Cook had crafted an effective strategy to counteract the waning demand for iPhones.
 The stock’s recovery translates to a nearly $500 billion swing in fortune for Apple’s shareholders as the company’s market value has soared back to $1.1 trillion — roughly the same level as its long-time rival, Microsoft.

-Apple shares increased $3.24 to $246.50 in Wednesday’s extended trading after Apple revealed its fiscal fourth-quarter financial report.
+Apple shares increased $3.24 to $246.50 in Wednesday’s extended trading after the company revealed its fiscal fourth-quarter financial report.

+Apple’s recent success has been driven largely by strong growth in its services division, which primarily feeds off the roughly 1.4 billion iPhones, iPads and iPod Touches already in use.
+The division already is prospering from app store commissions, device repairs, digital payments and Apple’s music-streaming service.

+Services generated $46 billion in revenue during Apple’s just-ended fiscal year, accounting for 18% of the company’s revenue.
+Just three years ago, services accounted for 11% of Apple’s revenue.